1.5.1 Ensure core dumps are restricted (Scored)

 Rationale

 Setting a hard limit on core dumps prevents users from overriding the soft variable.
-If core dumps are required, consider setting limits for user groups (see limits.conf(5)
+If core dumps are required, consider setting limits for user groups (see limits.conf(5)).
+In addition, setting the fs.suid_dumpable variable to 0 will prevent setuid programs from dumping core.

 Audit